TRUE Leadership

 Inexpensive used furniture or household goods can be found at:

-• http://charlottesville.craigslist.org/
+• https://charlottesville.craigslist.org/

 • Thrift stores – a great place to buy used furniture